Welcome message…

 Biography

 Sarah Burnes is a literary agent with the Gernert Company.
 Sarah began her career on the editorial side of publishing, first at Houghton Mifflin, then in the Knopf Group, and last at Little, Brown.
 She became an agent in 2001, joining The Gernert Company in 2005.
-As an editor, she acquired and edited literary fiction and non-fiction, and as an agent has added children’s fiction to her list.
-Sarah sits on the board of non-profit progressive publisher the New Press and lives with her husband and three children in Brooklyn.
+As an editor, she acquired and edited literary fiction and non-fiction, and as an agent, she has added children’s fiction to her list.
+Sarah sits on the board of non-profit progressive publisher the New Press and her writing has appeared on The Paris Review’s blog.
+She lives with her husband and three children in Brooklyn.

 Notes